 When I was eight and my brother was four, my father made us pack our suitcases (literally) and put us out the door.
 We were told to find a new family.
 We were bad kids and needed to go.
 As he closed the door on us, the lights went off in our old-fashioned 1980s walk-up apartment building in Turkey.
 My brother started to cry.
 I tried to comfort him.
 I had no plans as to how to save us.
 I felt scared and powerless.
 I was enraged for being put in that position and lost all confidence in him that day.

-I got beaten in front of house guests, in public, with my mother’s high-heeled boots and had my head banged against the wall.
+I got beaten in front of house guests, in public, with my mother’s high-heeled boots, and had my head banged against the wall.
 He lifted me by holding my ears to do that last act.
-I still have memory and focus problems from the traumas my skull has sustained.
 I am strong today because of what I endured.
 It wasn’t a movie.
 I lived it.

 Learning to stay safe (r)